AARNet/Introduction_to_Jupyter_notebooks/_episodes/09-SWAN.md

 teaching: 5
 exercises: 5
 questions:
-- How do you work in Jupyter Notebooks with data stored in CloudStor?
+- "How do you work in Jupyter Notebooks with data stored in CloudStor?"
 objectives:
-- Use data stored in Cloudstor in Jupyter Notebooks
+- "Use data stored in Cloudstor in Jupyter Notebooks"
 activity:
- - Bring a dataset into a notebook
+- "Bring a dataset into a notebook"
 keypoints:
- - This is where the fun begins!
+ - "This is where the fun begins!"
 ---

 # Using data in CloudStor